Critic's Log - Earthdate: December 2, 2012. Review #24: Princess Mononoke

 Princess Mononoke is available from Miramax Films

 With all that said, Princess Mononoke is a film that has a fascinating story with well-written characters, spellbinding music, and majestic animation.
 This is undeniably one of Hayao Miyazaki's best films since it has been critically acclaimed that even films critics such as Roger Ebert gave praise towards Princess Mononoke.
 I consider myself an unofficial critic and I've already gave enough praise towards this film.
 This is a movie that I can watch over and over again and not really get tired of it.
 There's always something new that I learn with repeated viewing.
 This is a movie that I really don't see anything at fault.
 It's for environmentalists, animation buffs, and otakus alike.
 I have almost seen all of Hayao Miyazaki's films and out of all of them, Princess Mononoke is my favorite Miyazaki film.
 If you haven't seen this movie, you must see it.
 Some will tell you that it is incredible, some will say it's gorgeous.
 What I can tell you is that it is an unforgettable experience

-I give Princess Mononoke a 10 out of 10, it is a MASTERPIECE!
+I give Princess Mononoke a 10 out of 10

-Feel free to comment below and try to live your life to the fullest.
+Feel free to leave a comment and try to live your life to the fullest.